-The Official Plan is amended by adding a new section titled "Public Realm - Higher-Order Transit" between Section 3.1.1 and Section 3.1.2 with the following non-policy text and numbered policies:
+The Official Plan is amended by adding a new section titled "Public Realm - Higher-Order Transit" between Section 3.1.1 and Section 3.1.2 with the following non-policy text and numbered policies and renumber following sections appropriately:

-"Higher-order transit lines contribute to the public life of the communities they serve, and help promote a connected, inclusive and resilient city.
-The public facing elements, including station sites and related facilities and infrastructure, should be designed not only for efficient movement, but to integrate into the local community in a manner that provides a high quality pedestrian experience, supports the envisioned context, facilitates the creation of complete communities and contributes to placemaking.
-In addition to the other Public Realm and Built Form policies of this Plan, transit stations will be designed to achieve the following:
+"Higher-order transit contributes to the public life of the communities it serves, and helps promote a connected, inclusive and resilient city.
+The public facing elements, including station sites and related facilities and infrastructure, should be designed not only for efficient movement and to encourage transit use, but to integrate into the local community in a manner that provides a high-quality pedestrian experience, supports the envisioned context, facilitates the creation of complete communities and contributes to placemaking.
+In addition to the other Public Realm and Built Form policies of this Plan, transit infrastructure will be designed to achieve the following:

-- Transit station sites and related infrastructure will provide high quality architecture, landscape architecture and urban design. - 2.
-Transit station sites and related infrastructure will be located, designed and constructed to integrate into, enhance and extend the public realm, create civic destinations and facilitate the creation of complete communities by: - Locating in visible and accessible locations that seamlessly connect to public streets; - b.
-Providing safe, attractive and universally accessible station entrances through the use of design elements such as: - i.
-Setbacks and other open spaces to accommodate transit user volumes and provide pedestrian amenity; - ii. tree planting, landscaping, pedestrian-scale lighting, street furnishings, decorative paving and other sustainable features or green infrastructure; - iii. protection from the elements in waiting areas and entrances; - c.
-Introducing public art installations in and around stations, where appropriate; - d.
-Maximizing glazing on street, park and open space facing facades for accessibility, orientation and safety; and - e.
-Providing new or upgraded streets and pedestrian connections to promote access to the stations, where appropriate and feasible. - 3.
-Publicly accessible elements of transit infrastructure, including pedestrian setbacks, forecourts, plazas, paths, ramps, stairs, entrances, corridors, concourses and platforms, will be located, organized and designed to function effectively, fit into the existing and planned context, and provide a high quality transit user experience by: - a.
+- 1. Transit station sites, facilities and related infrastructure will provide high-quality architecture, landscape architecture and urban design. - 2.
+Transit station sites, facilities and related infrastructure will be located, designed and constructed to integrate into, enhance and extend the public realm, create civic destinations and facilitate the creation of complete communities by: - Locating in visible and accessible locations that seamlessly connect to public streets; - b.
+Balancing the movement efficiency of pedestrians, cyclists and transit users in a manner appropriate to the context; - c.
+Providing safe, attractive and accessible routes and places of public entry, travel and use through the use of design elements such as, but not limited to: - Setbacks and other open spaces to accommodate transit user and pedestrian volumes and provide pedestrian amenity; - ii. tree planting, landscaping, pedestrian-scale lighting, street furnishings, decorative paving and other sustainable features or green infrastructure; - iii. protection from the elements in waiting areas and entrances;

+- d.
+Introducing public art installations in and around stations, where appropriate; - e.
+Maximizing glazing on street, park and open space facing facades for accessibility, orientation and safety; and - f.
+Providing new or upgraded streets and safe pedestrian and cycling connections to promote access to the stations, where appropriate and feasible. - 3.
+Publicly accessible elements of transit infrastructure, including, but not limited to pedestrian setbacks, forecourts, plazas, paths, vertical circulation, entrances, corridors, concourses and platforms, will be located, organized and designed to function effectively, fit into the existing and planned context, and provide a high-quality transit user experience by: - a.
 Developing a simple and consistent approach to the design of transit station sites and infrastructure to enhance wayfinding; - b.
-Providing distinct, direct, safe and convenient connections for transit users;
+Providing distinct, direct, safe and convenient connections for transit users; - c.

-- c.
 Supporting convenient vertical and horizontal transit connections; - d.
-Using durable, high quality materials for public-facing infrastructure; - e.
-Addressing universal accessibility through user-focused design; and - f.
-Ensuring integration and connectivity with the bus, cycling and pedestrian networks. - 4.
-The ancillary elements of transit stations and infrastructure, including vents, transformers and other functional elements, will be located, organized and designed to be contextually responsive to their surroundings and support and limit their impact on the public realm and adjacent properties by: - a.
+Using durable, high-quality materials for public-facing infrastructure; - e.
+Addressing accessibility through user-focused design; and - f.
+Ensuring integration and connectivity with the surface transit, cycling and pedestrian networks. - 4.
+The ancillary elements of transit infrastructure, including, but not limited to traction power substations, maintenance and storage facilities, emergency exit buildings, vents, transformers, walls and other functional elements, will be located, organized and designed to be contextually responsive to their surroundings and support and limit their impact on the public realm and adjacent properties by: - a.
 Providing appropriate setbacks, landscaping, massing, design and screening; - b.
-Minimizing retaining walls and ensuring that any exposed retaining walls attain a high standard of design; and - c.
-Balancing the efficiency of transit vehicle movement with the efficiency and safety of pedestrian and cyclist movements."
+Being integrated into other facilities, where feasible; and - c.
+Minimizing retaining walls and ensuring that any exposed retaining walls attain a high standard of design."